KayO-GH/kayo-gh.github.io/_posts/2026-02-06-ai-cant-show-you-the-time.md

 There's a value there that even babies can appreciate, but a supercomputer will not.
 Or, at least, not any time soon.

-The kids will be fine, as long as they maintain their humanity.
+The kids will be fine, as long as we maintain our humanity.
 I can _feel_ it... something AI can't do.

 ✌🏾😎